 Are you Conservative, Reform, Reconstructionist or Orthodox?

 We believe that denominational labels separate us as Jews instead of bringing us together.
 And none of those labels fit The Song Shul very well, which is why we choose to remain independent.
 Cantor Simon Spiro has an Orthodox (Hasidic) upbringing, but our members come from a wide range of backgrounds.
 Rather than try to force ourselves into a category, we invite you to check us out and come up with your own definition.

 Isn’t there more opportunity at a bigger, more established and older synagogue?

-It’s true that we are just starting out, and although we have a lot of fabulous programs, maybe this isn’t what you are looking for.
-As this is our first year, though, you are in the unique position to help us shape The Song Shul.
+It’s true that we are not an old synagogue, and although we have a lot of fabulous programs, maybe this isn’t what you are looking for.
+As this is our third year, though, you are in the unique position to help us shape The Song Shul.
 What do you like about a shul experience?
 What do you wish to avoid?
 We value your input, and you can make a difference in the future of The Song Shul.
 Please feel free to share your ideas, get involved, and make this YOUR shul.

 I’m single in my 30s.
 Do you have members other than families?

 Of course we do, and it is specifically for people like you that we are launching our Millennials & Young Professionals programs.
 Millennials and Young Professionals get together on a regular basis for a variety of events.
 Check the website as we grow and take advantage of these extremely cool gatherings.

 I have a terrible voice and I’m embarrassed to sing.
 Shouldn’t I go elsewhere?